Lincoln Hospital (Bronx): Current campus

 In 1976, a new facility was dedicated about two miles from the "Old Lincoln," at a construction cost of 220 million dollars.
-The present hospital building incorporates some of the most advanced concepts in hospital design and sophisticated equipment.
+The hospital building incorporates concepts in hospital design and equipment.
 It occupies five full city blocks, providing health care to the entire South Bronx community, as well as parts of Upper Manhattan.
 Lincoln also administers the Substance Abuse Division, located at 349 East 140th Street.
-Similarly, Lincoln is known for its enormous success with piloting the NYC HHC's CATCH program for early identification and treatment of substance use disorders in a compassionate and understanding manner.
+Lincoln piloted the NYC HHC's CATCH program for early identification and treatment of substance use disorders.

 In the 1990s, Lincoln became part of the North-Manhattan/South Bronx "Generations Plus Network" together with Metropolitan Hospital Center, Morrisania Diagnostic and Treatment Center, and Segundo Ruiz Belvis Diagnostic and Treatment Center.

 As of 2007, Lincoln has a capacity of 347 beds.
 Although it constitutes 9% of the beds in the region, Lincoln caters to 31% of the health care visits of this community, where there is fewer than one primary care physician for every 4,000 people.

 In 2014, the facility's Emergency Department reopened after undergoing a $24 million renovation and expansion project.